 Laura Briggs is Professor and Chair of the Women, Gender, Sexuality Studies Department at the University of Massachusetts-Amherst.
 Her most recent book is Somebody’s Children: The Politics of Transracial and Transnational Adoption.

-Bruce Burgett is Dean and Professor in the School of Interdisciplinary Arts & Sciences at University of Washington Bothell.
+Bruce Burgett is Dean and Professor emeritus in the School of Interdisciplinary Arts & Sciences at University of Washington Bothell.
 He is author of Sentimental Bodies: Sex, Gender, and Citizenship in the Early Republic, and a co-editor of Keywords for American Cultural Studies.

 Christopher Castiglia is Distinguished Professor of English at Pennsylvania State University.
 He is author of The Practices of Hope: Literary Criticism in Disenchanted Times and Interior States: Institutional Consciousness and the Inner Life of Democracy in the Antebeullum US.